olegnn/react-shopping-cart/docs/LOCALIZATION.md

 and pass it as props to the cart's components
 - Don't do anything and see only default language in your cart :C

+Because all components are pure, in order to relocalize your components, you should pass __new getLocalization function__, not old with just new scope.
 The first one should be look like that if you're also using intl-messageformat

 ```javascript